 If women farmers had access to the same resources as men, there could be 150 million fewer starving people in the world.

-Instead of making small contributions on the periphery, we work at the heart of the problem – building self-confidence at the grassroots level, empowering women as key agents of change and forging effective partnerships with local authorities.
+Rather than making small contributions at the periphery, The Hunger Project works at the heart of the problem – building self-confidence at the grassroots level, empowering women as key agents, and forging effective partnerships with local government.